UIUC-iSchool-DataStories/is457_fall2023/week08/lecture05_feedbackHW3.md

 We left you feedback, please read it carefully!
 (Even if you got a 5/5 on the assignment!)

-You can use whatever software you want to make the visualizations!
+You can use whatever software you want to make the visualizations, just be sure to include your source code (or Excel file, or link to GDS, etc) in your submission!

 notes:
 we listed a few viz software in the assignment like google data studio, R, Python, excel -- any of these is fine!  its whatever you are most comfortable with